melba-journal/submission/README.md

 1. populate the `\melbaheading` command [as instructed in the latex comments](https://github.com/melba-journal/submission/blob/master/latex/melba-sample.tex#L29) with the information provided by the publishing editor;
 1. complete the **Ethical Standards** and **Conflicts of Interest** sections at the end of the paper;
 1. upload your final pdf version via the [Discussions](https://help.scholasticahq.com/article/117-how-do-discussions-work) page;
-1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [Melba website](https://www.melba-journal.1org);
+1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [MELBA website](https://www.melba-journal.1org);
 1. (Optional) authors can also send a video presentation of their paper, that would be embedded into the website.

-Nowadays, Melba publishes directly the papers (as opposed to initially being an arXiv-overlay), but it is still preferred that authors also upload their papers in arXiv (and other archive repository when relevant, e.g. HAL).
+Nowadays, MELBA publishes directly the papers (as opposed to initially being an arXiv-overlay), but it is still preferred that authors also upload their papers in arXiv (and other archive repository when relevant, e.g. HAL).
 **When submitting to arXiv, if a pre-print already exists, please update it instead of creating a new arXiv submission.**
-Please pay attention to the following fields (`YYYY:NNN` is the Melba paper ID that has been communicated earlier by the publishing editor):
+Please pay attention to the following fields (`YYYY:NNN` is the MELBA paper ID that has been communicated earlier by the publishing editor):

 | Field | Value  |
 |-------|--------|